 This is a simple tool to generate dashed lines utilizing SVG

 stroke-dasharray.
-First choose one dash type from the list, then customize it in terms of width, height, rotation or color.
-Afterwards you can grab the HTML code and CSS to apply this dash line in your project.
+First, choose one dash type from the list, then customize it in terms of width, height, rotation, or color.
+Afterward, you can grab the HTML code and CSS to apply this dashed line in your project.

-Method Draw is a web-based SVG editor, with an intuitive interface that comes with tools on both sides of the canvas.
-You can draw lines, shapes, input text or use built-in shapes, then edit the properties of the drawn objects.
-Export the image in SVG format (also comes in SVG base64 format) or save directly in PNG.
+Method Draw is a web-based SVG editor with an intuitive interface that comes with tools on both sides of the canvas.
+You can draw lines, and shapes, input text or built-in use shapes, then edit the properties of the drawn objects.
+Export the image in SVG format (also comes in SVG base64 format) or save it directly in PNG.